Library Cards & Borrowing Info

-This includes North Whitehall, South Whitehall, and Upper Macungie Townships, as well as residents ward 17, 4th district and ward 18, 2nd district, both of Allentown.
+This includes North Whitehall, South Whitehall, and Upper Macungie Townships, as well as residents of Ward 17, 4th district, and Ward 18, 2nd district, both of Allentown.

-Members who are aged 5 and up will receive a Lehigh Carbon Library Cooperative card, which allows you to use any member library in the cooperative.
-You will also be able to take advantage of ACCESS Pennsylvania, a statewide program that lets you get a membership with any participating library, on the condition that you have an up-to-date card with your home library.
-Please contact any libraries you wish to register with beforehand to find out their requirements.
+Members aged five and up will receive a Lehigh Carbon Library Cooperative card, which allows them to use any member library in the cooperative.
+You will also be able to take advantage of ACCESS Pennsylvania, a statewide program that lets you get a membership with any participating library on the condition that you have an up-to-date card with your home library.
+Please contact any libraries you wish to register with beforehand to determine their requirements.

-Members who are less than 5 years of age will receive a My First Library Card.
-This card is only good at the Parkland Community Library.
+Members under five will receive a Share Card, the My First Library Card.
+This card can now be used cooperative-wide.
 Benefits and limitations are listed here.

 *Special note for parents: For applicants under 18, the legal guardian is responsible for the care and return of items checked out at Parkland Community Library.
 The legal guardian is to pay all fines and damages that may occur to materials.
-Legal guardians are responsible for managing their child’s account, supervising the selection of materials, and will make sure they obey library rules.
+Legal guardians are responsible for managing their child’s account, supervising the selection of materials, and ensuring they obey library rules.
 A child’s card is subject to the confidentiality law.
-Manage your child’s account 24-hours a day through our online catalog and an automated telephone system. *Guardians must have an LCLC library card.
+Manage your child’s account 24 hours a day through our online catalog and an automated telephone system. *Guardians must have an LCLC library card.